adazzle/react-data-grid/README.md

 See [documentation](https://babeljs.io/docs/en/)

-- It's important that the config filename be `babel.config.*` instead of `.babelrc.*`, otherwise Babel might not transpile modules under `node_modules`.
+- It's important that the configuration filename be `babel.config.*` instead of `.babelrc.*`, otherwise Babel might not transpile modules under `node_modules`.
 - We recommend polyfilling modern JS features with [core-js](https://www.npmjs.com/package/core-js) by adding the following snippet at the top of your bundle's entry file:
   ```js
   import 'core-js/stable';
   ```
   - Babel's `env` preset, if configured correctly, will transform this import so only the necessary polyfills are included in your bundle.
-- Optional: we also recommend using the `babel-plugin-optimize-clsx` plugin.
+- Optional: we also recommend using the [`babel-plugin-optimize-clsx` plugin](https://www.npmjs.com/package/babel-plugin-optimize-clsx).
 </details>

 <details>